kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/tempo.md

 ##### Configuration for the Grafana Tempo Datasource

-In order to correctly redirect from Kiali to the right Grafana Tempo Datasource, there are a couple of configuration options to update:
+In order to correctly redirect Kiali to the right Grafana Tempo Datasource, there are a couple of configuration options to update:

 ```yaml
 spec: